lammps/lammps/doc/src/read_data.rst

 such as :doc:`fix nve/sphere <fix_nve_sphere>` and :doc:`fix nvt/sphere <fix_nve_sphere>` to time integrate their motion as 2d
 discs (not 3d spheres), by changing their moment of inertia.

-For atom\_style hybrid, following the 5 initial values (ID,type,x,y,z),
+For atom\_style hybrid, following the 5 initial values (ID,type,x,y,z), specific values for each sub-style must be listed.
-specific values for each sub-style must be listed.
-The order of the sub-styles is the same as they were listed in the :doc:`atom\_style <atom_style>` command.
-The sub-style specific values are those that are not the 5 standard ones (ID,type,x,y,z).
+The order of the sub-styles is the same as they were listed in the :doc:`atom_style <atom_style>` command.
+The specific values for each sub-style are those that are not the 5 standard ones (ID,type,x,y,z).
 For example, for the "charge" sub-style, a "q" value would appear.
 For the "full" sub-style, a "molecule-ID" and "q" would appear.
 These are listed in the same order they appear as listed above.
 Thus if

 .. parsed-literal::